DelonShen/classifying-collider-events-with-point-clouds/README.md

 ## Genereating Figures in Paper

 The (very messy) code used to generate results in paper can be found in the directory `paper_code/`.
-The scripts to train the models/generate the figures look like `paper_code/gen_*` and the outputs are found in the directory `paper_code/figures/`.
+The scripts to train the models is in `paper_code/gen_models.py` and the code to generate the figures in the paper are scattered throughout the other files.
+Namely:
+- Fig 3 and Table 1 from `gen_plots.py`
+- Table 3 from `latent_scan.py` and `latent_scan_aux.ipynb`
+- Fig 4 and Fig 5 from `l2l8.ipynb`
+- Fig 6 from `spearman_rank_analysis.ipynb`
+- Fig 7 from `ditau_study.ipynb`
+All this code and the `paper_code` folder itself is truly quite messy so if you have any questions about anything in this folder please don't hesitate to reach out at [hi@delonshen.com](mailto:hi@delonshen.com).